Mqxsyy/LuminaDocs/docs/nodes/initialize/setRotationZ.md

 ---

-Sets the rotation of the particle.
+Sets the rotation of the particle only on the Z axis.
+Useful for 'Plane' particles, where other axes are ignored.

 ## Fields